Certificate of Origin

 - Companies requesting a Certificate of Origin must submit a formal letter to the Tulsa Regional Chamber with a list of authorized company representatives allowed to make Certificate of Origin requests on behalf of the company.
 The letter must be signed by a senior level corporate representative.

 - An Affidavit of Origin Indemnification Agreement, signed by a company officer, must be submitted by all businesses who utilize our services and placed on file with the Tulsa Regional Chamber.
-This form will be kept current and updated annually when there is a change of signatory officer.
+This form will be kept current and updated bi-annually or when there is a change of signatory officer.
+The letter and indemnification agreement can be mailed, delivered in person or emailed back to Josh Wiedel at email@example.com.

 - The business who submits a COO to the Tulsa Regional Chamber must include corresponding manufacturer’s invoices, shipper’s affidavits, and other documents that confirm the origin of the goods.
 The product information that is listed matches the product on the invoice.
 Do not leave off product numbers, quantities or descriptions.